 Start by giving your dogs alternatives.
 For example, when you see them chewing, offer a dog treat or soft chew as a substitute.

 As mentioned earlier, you can also command them with words like ‘Give’ or ‘Leave’ as a cue to let go of the object they’re chewing to get a yummy treat instead.

 However, don’t chase them as dogs tend to make a game out of their human parents running after them.
 Instead, interrupt them and then divert their attention from the inappropriate chewing object.

 How to Stop a Teething Dog From Chewing?

-Alternatively, you can ask your vet about possible interventions to help reduce gnawing and chewing in your teething puppy.
+Alternatively, you can ask your vet about possible interventions to help reduce gnawing and chewing behavior in your teething puppy.

-Even with all these methods, you need to have realistic expectations from your pup.
+Then you need to understand that even with all these methods, you need to have realistic expectations from your pup.
 At some point, they’re going to chew, and you can’t prevent it entirely.